zac-cannon/CampusCost/README.md

-# Finance-Tracker
+# Campus Cost
-A full-stack web application to help users track their income, manage expenses, set savings goals, and monitor investments.
-Integrates with the Plaid API to securely import transaction data.
+A web application tool designed to help students and families compare college expenses, plan budgets, and make informed financial decisions about higher education.
+The app utilizes the college scorecard API to allow users to search for colleges, compare costs, and estimate affordability based on their financial situation.